Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Department of Health

-In their 2025 response, the Department of Health deemed this recommendation a Commonwealth responsibility and considered it fully implemented.
+In their 2025 response, the Department of Health deemed this recommendation a Commonwealth Government responsibility and considered it fully implemented.
 They noted that the department has not commissioned any comprehensive alcohol related research in relation to Aboriginal cohorts in Victoria.

 Home